 Book now: Moor Hall Restaurant with Rooms

-Book now: Northcote
+Book now: Heft

 L’Enclume, Cumbria

 What: Forgive us for going with the predictable, but this list wouldn’t be complete with L’Enclume.
 What more is there to say about Simon Rogan’s magnum opus?
 Not only does it now hold that precious third Michelin star, but it has birthed a generation of chefs who just want to innovate around seasonal modern British food.
-Not just one of the best tasting menus, but one of the most influential UK restaurants, ever.
+Not just one of the best tasting menus, but one of the most influential UK restaurants ever.

 Where: Cavendish Street, Cartmel, LA11 6PZ